Coco Crisp: Return to Cleveland

-Post-MLB
+Post-playing career

 Crisp became a free agent following the 2016 season after he failed to meet the contractual incentives that would have caused his vesting option for 2017 to trigger.
 In July 2017, Crisp became the head coach of the Shadow Hills High School baseball team.
 In June 2019, Crisp resigned as head coach after two years due to him and his family moving.

 In February 2019, it was announced that Crisp would be joining the Oakland Athletics Radio Network as a part-time color analyst, working alongside Ken Korach and Vince Cotroneo in the booth for 33 games in the 2019 season.
 In 2020, Crisp became the bench coach for the Cerritos College baseball team.

 On April 12, 2021, Crisp was announced as the manager of the Mahoning Valley Scrappers for the inaugural season of the MLB Draft League.
 On January 17, 2022, Crisp was hired by the Washington Nationals organization as part of the team's player development staff.